celiajosso/planning-poker/README.md

 ### Login & Register

 You can login and register with the `/login` and `/register` endpoints.
-If you are not logged in, your planning poker history won't be saved.
+If you are not logged in, your planning poker history won't be shown in the frontend part.

 You have some verifications when logging in or registering: